 1. Scope, Product & Price

-(c) The price and description of our product you may offer to purchase from us is described in our price list.
-We may change the price list at any time without prior notice.
+(c) The price and description of the products you may offer to purchase from us is described in our price list.
+We may change the products and price list at any time without prior notice.
+We reserve the right to replace any of the products with products that are substantially similar if for any reason the products become unavailable.
 Any description of our product including any specifications, illustrations, drawings, data, dimensions and weights is approximate and is given by way of identification only.
 The use of that description does not constitute a sale by description and does not form part of our contract with you unless we say so in writing.
-You are responsible for ensuring that the product ordered is suitable for its intended use by you and we are not liable to you for any product you order which is unsuitable for your intended use.
-All pricing of product will be in accordance with our price list and we reserve the right to invoice you in accordance with that price list despite any such unintended errors on our website or data entry errors.
+You are responsible for ensuring that the products ordered is suitable for its intended use by you and we are not liable to you for any product you order which is unsuitable for your intended use.
+All pricing of the products will be in accordance with our price list and we reserve the right to invoice you in accordance with that price list despite any such unintended errors on our website or data entry errors.

-(d) If we provide you with a quotation, it is valid only for the period of time specified in the quotation or 30 days, whichever is the lesser, and only in respect of the matters set out in the quotation.
-Our quotations are confidential.
-You must not disclose the information in our quotations to any other person without our prior consent.
+(d) If we provide you with a quotation, it is valid only for the period specified in the quotation or 30 days, whichever is the lesser, and only in respect of the matters set out in the quotation.

 If you have a pre-approved account limit with us, our terms are strictly in accordance with our payment terms as separately agreed with you in writing from time to time, or where there is no separate agreement, 10 days from the date of invoice.
 If you do not have a pre-approved account limit, payment in advance by cash, cheque, EFT, Bpay or credit card is required and must be paid within 48 hours of placing an order (failing which, we will be entitled to cancel the order without notice to you).
 Payments by cheque will not be considered received by us until the cheque is cleared by our bank.
 If any payment by you is dishonoured, you must pay us an additional account processing fee of $40.00.